Angola, New York: History

 The community was previously called "Evans Station".
-Circa 1854 or 1855, a post office was established there, bearing the name "Angola".
+Circa 1854 or 1855, the earliest recorded reference to Angola is in an 1824 publication, when it was one of 3 townships divided from Collin’s.
+A Post Office was established there in 1823 bearing the name "Angola".
 The first postmaster was John H. Andrus, who later became county clerk.
 The new name was apparently chosen because, at that time, local residents (primarily Quakers) were supporting missionary efforts in the Portuguese colony of Angola in Africa.
 The economy of the village improved with the arrival of a railroad line in 1852.

 The Village of Angola was incorporated in 1873.
 In June 2004, an attempt to dissolve the village was thwarted by a judicial ruling that the petitions for a referendum were invalid.
 In 2007, the village agreed to dissolve its police department and contract with the Town of Evans for police services.
 Angola officers would be hired by Evans.

 In February 2008, local officials rejected the urging of local politician Kevin Gaughan to reduce the size of the village board, stating that no financial savings would result.
 Gaughan, a proponent of reducing the number of government entities in Erie County, is also a proponent of metro government.
 The US Post Office—Angola was listed on the National Register of Historic Places in 1988.